ladybug-tools/spider/sandbox/gbxml-guide/surface.md

 * are all required fields in place?
 * are all Surface id attributes unique?
 This is a requirement for gbXML
-* does reported children Tiltand Azimuth InnerText match the Surface polygon's normal vector representation?
+* does reported children Tilt and Azimuth InnerText match the Surface polygon's normal vector representation?
 * this should also work if the user puts in a CADModelAzimuth value (this code has not been started)
 * Surface polygon coordinates planarity tests
 * Surface counter-clockwise winding order tests (this code is currently being debated and subject for review)